What can you say about the true meaning of “turn the other cheek?”

 This text is essentially saying that we have to live in the moment, the eternal Now.
 We can only meet the requirements of each moment if we are living completely in each moment.
 And also, we shouldn’t bite off more than we can chew.

 If we are living in the full strength of an active life on all levels—spiritually, emotionally and physically—we will have no reason to hoard.
 But people do that, so often, on all these levels.
 We become so anxious, fearing and not trusting God, that we also don’t trust the harmony of our instruments—our inner selves.
-We don’t sense how we fit into the scheme of divine law, so we don’t trust letting go and going with the stream.
+Also, we don’t sense how we fit into the scheme of divine law, so we don’t trust letting go and going with the stream.

 We think we have to provide for the future.
 Which of course doesn’t mean that we should throw caution to the wind and become careless.
 No extreme is ever right.
 But we can live in the Now and make the best of each moment we are given.